 - Route: Bangalore – Kanakapura Road and deviation that leads to Ramanagaram.

 This is situated in the dense green forest rightfully called as the Green Route from Sakalesh Pura to the Subramanya Railway station.
 The railway track stretches through the think forest for about 52+kms with 50 odd tunnels and bridges along.
 Trek route takes to Edaku’meri for one night stay.
 You can halt another night at Donigal.

 Places to visit near by are Kukke Subramanya, Kumar Parvatha, Sakalesh Pura.

 Kudremukh Peak is 6,250 feet high, the hill is a short way up.
-On a clear day the coastline of the Arabian sea is visible to naked eye.
+On a clear day, the coastline of the Arabian sea is visible to the naked eye.
 There is a small waterfall at the highest point which is ice cold.
 In summer the peak is closed.
-There are 13 trekking routes with in the park.
+There are 13 trekking routes within the park.
 Read here to know more about Kudremukh.

 Kurinjal in South Kanara District

-This peak in 20 kms from Kudremukh colony.
+This peak at 20 kms from Kudremukh colony.
 The trek route takes us to Bhagavati forest check post, Village called Mala.
-Deep into the jungle typical to Western Ghats.
+Deep into the jungle typical to the Western Ghats.
 One will find an old Receiver Station which is abandoned.

 Watch out for wild bisons.
-Nature camp, Bhagavati, Hanman Gundi, Kudremukh Sutanabbe falls are some of the land marks.
+Nature camp, Bhagavati, Hanuman Gundi, Kudremukh Sutanabbe falls are some of the landmarks.